Trump overstates what he's 'accomplished.' Again.

 Trump's Saturday morning declaration was widely seen as both premature and myopic, a literal echo of George W. Bush landing on an aircraft carrier and announcing the U.S. mission in Iraq was accomplished 15 years ago (there were still more than 5,000 U.S. troops in Iraq as of December).
 Those criticisms of Trump were articulated even by many national security experts who agreed with the decision to use force to punish Assad for using chemical weapons against his own people.

-David Mortlock, who worked on Syria sanctions policy at the National Security Council and the State Department during President Barack Obama's administration, said it's right to "exert costs" on Assad but only if it's part of a broader strategy by the U.S. and its allies to bring closure in Syria.
+David Mortlock, who worked on Syria sanctions policy at the National Security Council and the State Department during the Obama administration, said it's right to "exert costs" on Assad but only if it's part of a broader strategy by the U.S. and its allies to bring closure in Syria.

 "For the missile strikes to actually achieve the mission, there’s got to be an intense diplomatic effort to achieve the outcome we want, which is the end of the civil war," said Mortlock, a partner at Willkie Farr & Gallagher.
 "If the mission is peace for Syrians, it is definitely not accomplished."